-Introduces you to some of the theoretical and practical approaches to creating a role, looking at the theories of Stanislavski and contrasting them to those of Mamet, this will be accompanied by the practical exploration of scenes from Chekov in rehearsal.ImprovisationYou will look at the uses of improvisation in both theatre and film and explore techniques, as an actor, for developing improvised performances.Exploding the PlayThis unit gives you the opportunity to undertake a self-directed piece of work in small groups: Exploding the Play (an intervention into a classic text) and Making Connections (personal research into the use of new technologies in live performance)
+This module introduces you to some of the theoretical and practical approaches to creating a role, looking at the theories of Stanislavski and contrasting them to those of Mamet.
+This will be accompanied by the practical exploration of scenes from Chekov in rehearsal.ImprovisationYou will look at the uses of improvisation in both theatre and film and explore techniques, as an actor, for developing improvised performances.Exploding the PlayThis unit gives you the opportunity to undertake a self-directed piece of work in small groups: Exploding the Play (an intervention into a classic text) and Making Connections (personal research into the use of new technologies in live performance).

 Year 2 revolves around the themes of making stories and finding voices.
 The three perspective and practice units explore these themes across stage and screen.